ChDivyesh/DivyeshChopparapu_Portfolio-main/README.md

 ## Overview

-Welcome to my portfolio website, where I showcase my projects, skills, and experience in Front End Development
+Welcome to my portfolio website, where I showcase my projects, skills, and experience in software engineering

 ## Features